 Time to Grow

 If this is you, there is no need to stay here.
 No time is like the present to seek God with your whole heart for growth.
 No time is like the present to reduce the feelings of unrest and hurt that grow steadily with any relationship of value to you.
 Your brain can be rewired, and your life and relationships can be transformed as you grow into a secure connector.
 You can learn to see the good and bad in everything and to build up rather than tear down the relationships that matter most to you.
 You can learn to humble yourself and sincerely apologize.
-Future blogs will dive into how to make steps toward this, how being a vacillator affects your parenting, and what you can do as a parent to help your children grow into emotionally whole adults.
+Transformational Parenting for the Vacillator dives into how to make steps toward this, how being a vacillator affects your parenting, and what you can do as a parent to help your children grow into emotionally whole adults.

 Want To Know More?